Prioritized Semantic Learning for Zero-shot Instance Navigation: Introduction

 \section{Introduction}

 Visual navigation is a fundamental skill for embodied agents to travel efficiently in complex 3D environments~\cite{imagenav}.
 Among different kinds of visual navigation tasks, Zero-shot Object Navigation (ZSON) is a promising task and paves the way for developing a general embodied agent~\cite{anderson2018r2r,wu2018roomnav,thomason2020dialog,gan2022finding,yenamandra2023homerobot,gan2020threedworld,li2023behavior,srivastava2022behavior,li2021igibson}, since it requires zero scene object annotations for training.
 However, the criteria of the current ZSON task is to evaluate whether the agent can go to the object that matches solely the given category, which remains a considerable gap from \textit{real-life applications} that require the identification of a specific object.
 Therefore, we propose to extend ZSON to Zero-shot Instance Navigation (ZSIN) task in the HM3D environment~\cite{hm3d,hm3dv2}, which requires the agent to go to a unique object instance given detailed text descriptions.
-Both the ZSON and ZSIN tasks are very challenging due to the zero-shot constraint, where the object goal, required by the reward function in standard reinforcement learning frameworks such as PPO~\cite{PPO,DDPPO}, can not be trivially defined.
+Both the ZSON and ZSIN tasks are very challenging due to the zero-shot constraint, in which the category information of goal objects is not feasible during training.

-\lec{ To achieve zero-shot visual navigation, pioneering works~\cite{zer,zson} turn to pre-trained vision-language models such as CLIP~\cite{clip} for its zero-shot capability and propose to train the agent on Image-goal Navigation (\imagenav) pretext task that requires the agent to go to a randomly sampled goal image~\cite{imagenav}.
+To achieve zero-shot visual navigation, pioneering works~\cite{zer,zson} turn to pre-trained vision-language models such as CLIP~\cite{clip} for its zero-shot capability and propose to train the agent on Image-goal Navigation (\imagenav) pretext task that requires the agent to go to a randomly sampled goal image~\cite{imagenav}.
 To be specific, using the CLIP vision encoder to obtain a semantic goal from the goal image for training, the ZSON agent~\cite{zson} can be transferred to \objectnav by switching the semantic goal into the CLIP text embedding.
-Although the ZSON agent establishes a solid semantic agent with good navigation capacity, we argue that the above pipeline does not deliver a navigation agent with strong semantic perception ability. }
+Although the ZSON agent demonstrates solid navigation capabilities, we argue that it lacks strong semantic perception abilities.